Subramanyam-Lab/NEOS-LRP-Codes/README.md

    - Determine the version to run: For using the NEOS model with rho neural network predictions, ensure the script begins with `from lrp_easy import createLRP`.
 If your intention is to test the random generator, the first line should be `from lrp_easy_random import createLRP`

    - Execute the `neos_vrpeasy.py` script located in `NEOS-LRP-Codes/neos`.
-This runs the neural embedded frameworks, and the results will be stored in `results/neos_results.xlsx`.s
+This runs the neural embedded frameworks, and the results will be stored in `results/neos_results.xlsx`or `rresults/neos_with_random_gen.xlsx` based on the version of run.

 8. **Run the `flp_execute` Script:**